wp-plugins/sort-admin-menus/readme.txt

 == Description ==

-This plugin sorts the items in the "Manage", "Settings" and "Plugins" dashboard menus in alphabetical order.
+This plugin sorts the items in the "Manage"/"Tools", "Settings" and "Plugins" dashboard menus in alphabetical order.
 Useful when you have lots of plugins installed and very cluttered menus as a result.
 The plugin should work well with most "drop-down menu" plugins and other visual enhancements.

 You can configure which menus are sorted by editing the source code.
 Yes, hackety-hack :)